miketoth/toth-games/content/posts/generating-cards.md

 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Ruby](https://www.ruby-lang.org/en/documentation/installation/)

+**TODO** add tip about when Ruby is actually finished installing including the screenshot of the setup being finished

 There are also a few commands that you will need to run in a terminal.
 I'll assume `Command Prompt` since this is available on all Windows systems, but any terminal should work fine.
 If you haven't used `Command Prompt` before, here's a [cheatsheet](http://www.cs.columbia.edu/~sedwards/classes/2015/1102-fall/Command%20Prompt%20Cheatsheet.pdf) to get you started.

 Copy the [example code](https://github.com/miketoth/toth-games/tree/master/content/code-samples/generating-cards) into a new directory for your game.
+**TO DO** Fix link to example code.
+Also would be good to provide some instruction on how to download the code.
+I would recommened saying "Download example code and put it into a new folder for your game on your computer."

 To install dependencies, run the following: